Linuxfabrik/monitoring-plugins/check-plugins/starface-status/README.md

 ## Overview

-This plugin checks the overall health of the Starface PBX.
+Checks the overall health of a Starface PBX, reporting system state, version, license information, RAID status, SIP status, and phone connectivity.

-It uses the data output of the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring), which was originally written for Check_MK and listens on port 6556.
-Supports both IPv4 and IPv6.
-Fetched data is cached up to one minute, so that other Starface plugins running in parallel do not query the data again and overload the PBX.

-Special features of this check:
+**Alerting Logic:**

+* WARN if RAID status is not "HEALTHY"
+* WARN if SIP status is not "OK"
+* `--always-ok` suppresses all alerts and always returns OK

+**Data Collection:**

-* Connects directly via Socket.
+* Connects via socket to the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) on port 6556
-* IPv4 (default), IPv6 capable.
+* Supports both IPv4 (default) and IPv6
-* Fetched data is cached up to one minute and shared between other monitoring plugins dealing with Starface PBX, so that those checks running in parallel do not query the data again and overload the PBX.
+* Fetched data is cached for up to one minute in a shared SQLite database, so that multiple Starface checks running in parallel do not overload the PBX

+**Compatibility:**

+* Requires the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) to be installed on the PBX

 ## Fact Sheet